-Tigers' season-opener moved to SEC Network
+Tigers' season opener moved to SEC Network

 Latest Weather Blog

-Tigers' season-opener moved to SEC Network
+Tigers' season opener moved to SEC Network

-BATON ROUGE - Shake-ups in ESPN's broadcasting schedule has caused LSU's season-opener to swap networks.
+BATON ROUGE - Shake-ups in ESPN's broadcasting schedule has caused LSU's season opener to swap networks.

 LSU will now kickoff against Georgia Southern on the SEC Network instead of ESPNU.
 The game is still scheduled to begin at 6:30 p.m.